eBay/tsv-utils/docs/Performance.md

 * [March 2017 Comparative Benchmark Study](ComparativeBenchmarks2017.md)
 * [April 2018 Comparative Benchmark Update](ComparativeBenchmarks2018.md)

 The D programs performed extremely well, exceeding the author's expectations.
 Six benchmarks were used in the 2017 study, the D tools were the fastest on each, often by significant margins.
 This is impressive given that very little low-level programming was done.
 In the 2018 update the TSV Utilities were first or second on all benchmarks.
-The TSV Utilities were faster than in 2017, but a couple of the other tools had gotten faster as well.
+The TSV Utilities were faster than in 2017, but several of the other tools had gotten faster as well.

 As with most benchmarks, there are caveats.
 The tools used for comparison are not exact equivalents, and in many cases have different design goals and capabilities likely to impact performance.
 Tasks performed are highly I/O dependent and follow similar computational patterns, so the results may not transfer to other applications.